seif-ibrahim/Stock-Trading-with-Machine-Learning-/README.md

 # Stock-Trading-with-Machine-Learning-
-Stock Trading with Machine Learning and there is a note describe every thing
+Stock Trading with Machine Learning with some of datasets and it predict the close price from the other colums just dont forget to download the librarys